dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 To make Git [ignore](https://git-scm.com/docs/gitignore) specific files or even subdirectories you can list them in a special file called `.gitignore`.
 This is extremely useful when you want to keep your remote repository clean of temporary files or files containing sensitive information (e.g. passwords).

 ## Docker and containers
-Linux containers have been around for quite a long time (and [chroot and jail](https://en.wikipedia.org/wiki/Chroot) even longer) but Docker was what made it really popular and accessible.
+Linux containers have been around for quite a long time (and [chroot and jail](https://en.wikipedia.org/wiki/Chroot) even longer) but Docker was what made it popular and accessible.

+{{< figure src="https://imgs.xkcd.com/comics/containers.png" alt="xkcd - Containers" caption="Containers" attr="xkcd" attrlink="https://xkcd.com/1988/">}}

 Containers allow to run software in an isolated environment, but contrary to VMs each container doesn't need a full-blown OS to run.
 This makes containers more resource effective in terms of CPU, RAM, and storage not to mention that you don't need to maintain a separate OS for each container as with VMs.